vtex/typescript/docs/Browser Support.md

 Firefox 70+
 ```

+_Note: even though we support older browsers such as IE 11 and Safari 8, the layout may slightly vary due to CSS browser support._

 For `admin areas`, the main targets are evergreen browsers, such as Firefox, Chrome, the new Edge, etc:

 ```text